 - 1/2 ounce tequila

 - 1/2 ounce gin

 - 1/2 ounce vodka

 - Garnish: maraschino cherry

-Add all ingredients except club soda into a highball glass with ice and stir to combine.
+Add tequila, rum, gin, vodka, triple sec, melon liqueur and sweet-and-sour mix into a highball glass with ice and stir to combine.

 Top with the club soda.